Welcome to today's edition of the Rush 24-7 podcast.

 That's that's according to Nancy Pelosi, the real message of Independence Day.

-Because America in 1776 had a pre-existing condition called George III, and getting cured of it wasn't covered by anybody's plan.
+What we should be celebrating this 4th of July is healthcare independence because America in 1776 had a pre-existing condition called George III and getting cured of it wasn't covered by anybody's plan.

 So Washington and Jefferson came up with a plan of their own.

-It's the it's the opposite of Obamacare.
+It's the opposite of Obamacare.

 The revolutionary guys started the war and then issued the declaration a year later.